gryan12/anonymous_ecommerce/shop/README.txt

 Run demo code:

-    --> In current state needs to have an Indy ledger running on port 9000.
+    --> In current state needs to have an Indy ledger running on localhost port 9000.
-        I currently run a BCV ledger locally which can be installed and run with docker here: will take a look at moving to docker compose so all of this can be done automatically.
+        I currently run an instance of BC Gov'v Von nNetwork ledger locally: github.com/bcgov/von-network

     --> start_shop_agent script can be run with four different agent names as follows:
             ./start_shop_agent flaskvendor